The Portuguese believes quotes by Sepp Blatter on Friday are indicative of institutional bias towards the Catalan club and their star player

 The 26-year-old, frustrated in the Clasico on Saturday as a false nine, was much more effective as the most advanced of Barca's three midfielders - ahead of a double pivot formed by Sergio Busquets and Alex Song.

-The system, which saw the Catalans utilise two players in front of the back four instead of only one, gave Barca stability as the Catalans defended deep and attacked in numbers, allowing Cesc to get into great goalscoring positions.
+The system, which saw the Catalans utilise two players in front of the back four instead of only one, gave Barca stability as the Catalans defended deeply and attacked in numbers, allowing Cesc to get into great goalscoring positions.

 "We inverted the triangle," Martino said.